Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click on the ROOMS tab.
+- Click on the ENCLAVES tab.

-From the 'configure' screen you can see your Room's configuration details, add/remove secrets and, of interest to us here, add/edit/remove Desktop templates. - Click on the WINDOWS DESKTOPS or LINUX DESKTOPS sidebar item, depending on what type of Desktop template you wish to add (Windows-based Desktops or Linux-based Desktops, respectively).
+Click on the WINDOWS DESKTOPS or LINUX DESKTOPS sidebar item, depending on what type of Desktop template you wish to add (Windows-based Desktops or Linux-based Desktops, respectively).
+Note: Linux Desktops are only available in AWS Enclaves.
 A list of previously configured Desktop templates will appear.
 On initial configuration, there will be no Desktop templates displayed.

-- Initiate the creation of a Desktop template as follows:
+Initiate the creation of a Desktop template as follows:

-- For Windows-based Desktops:
+For Windows-based Desktops:

-Click the ADD WINDOWS DESKTOP TEMPLATE button in the top right corner of the page. - For Linux-based Desktop templates:
+Click the ADD WINDOWS DESKTOP TEMPLATE button in the top right corner of the page. -

 Click ADD LINUX DESKTOP TEMPLATE in the top right corner of the page.

-- For Windows-based Desktops:
+For Windows-based Desktops:

 - Proceed as follows:

-- For Windows-based Desktops:
+For Windows-based Desktops:

 - First enter the requested information: